ccaglak/phptools.nvim/readme.md

 ## Basic Usage

 -   `:PhpMethod` generates undefined method in class
--   `:PhpClass` generates the undefined class, trait, interface with with proper namespace
+-   `:PhpClass` generates the undefined class, trait, interface with with proper namespace also creates namespace for the current file
 -   `:PhpScripts` runs composer scripts
+-   `:PhpNamespace` generates namespace for the file

 ## Install